hexagonix/Doc/Hexagonix/README.en.md

 <div align="justify">

-System calls are BSD-style, with the function number present on the stack and the parameters/arguments next to the registers.
-For a complete list of system calls available in the current version of the system, have a look at the Hexagon library at [libasm for fasm](https://github.com/hexagonix/libasm/blob/main/fasm/hexagon.s ) or [libasm to nasm](https://github.com/hexagonix/libasm/blob/main/nasm/hexagon.s).
+System calls are `BSD-style`, with the function number present on the stack and the parameters/arguments next to the registers.
+For a complete list of system calls available in the current version of the system, have a look at the Hexagon library at [libasm for fasm](https://github.com/hexagonix/lib/blob/main/fasm/hexagon.s ) or [libasm to nasm](https://github.com/hexagonix/lib/blob/main/nasm/hexagon.s).

 </div>